Danyelle Musselman honored in Little Rock for leadership, community impact - NewsBreak

 “I’m so humbled and honored,” Musselman said before speaking at the event.
 “The work that I do is not necessarily to get awards, so the fact that I’m even getting an award for something that I’m only doing because I’m passionate about it is mind-blowing.”

-Danyelle and Eric Musselman share three children; Michael, Matthew, and Mariah.
-She hopes to help inspire kids and adults alike and looks forward to continued outreach in Central Arkansas.
+Danyelle and Eric Musselman share three children in Michael, Matthew, and Mariah.
+She hopes to help inspire kids and adults alike, and looks forward to continued outreach in Central Arkansas.

 “I love getting all around the state,” Musselman said.
 “It’s really cool to be here in Little Rock because we have so many players from our team who are from this area.
 This is almost like a second home for me since I’m starting to look around and know so many people.”